Have you always wanted to know which is the richest country in the world? I’ve got a list of top 10 world’s richest countries.

 - A shopping destination because of low VAT too

-- It’s manufacturing and industrial sector that produces lots of electronic gadgets.
+- It’s the manufacturing and industrial sector that produces lots of electronic gadgets.

 - A low population of just about 7.5 million people with an 84.2 years life expectancy